claustres/quasar-feathers-tutorial/README.md

  $ quasar new Chat
  ```

- We update the layout of the **src/components/Index.vue** template to include a [Toolbar with some entries](http://quasar-framework.org/components/toolbar.html), a profile menu with a logout entry using a [Floating Action Button](http://quasar-framework.org/components/floating-action-buttons.html), a [Sidebar menu](http://quasar-framework.org/components/layout.html#Navigation-from-drawer-panels) and an [entry point for other components](https://router.vuejs.org/en/api/router-view.html):
+ We update the layout of the **src/components/Index.vue** template to include a [Toolbar with some entries](http://quasar-framework.org/components/toolbar.html), a logout [button](http://quasar-framework.org/components/button.html), a [Sidebar menu](http://quasar-framework.org/components/layout.html#Navigation-from-drawer-panels) and an [entry point for other components](https://router.vuejs.org/en/api/router-view.html):
  ```html
   <q-layout ref="layout">
     <q-toolbar slot="header">